yanivfl/-DistridutedSystem_ass1/README.md

 <br/><br/>
 ## Running Instructions:

-__Instructions:__ run a client using the following shell command-
+1. Create a pair key (AWS) with the name: "YuvalKeyPair.pem"
+2. Open a bucket in your S3
+3. Open the user_data.sh file of the asignment and change to bucket name to your bucket's name.
+(line: 10)
+4. Create a zip file with the name: "jarsAss1.zip", protected by a password "YanivYuval", containing the following:
+ * Assignment1.jar
+ * ejml-0.23.jar
+ * jollyday-0.4.7.jar
+ * stanford-corenlp-3.3.0-models.jar
+ * stanford-corenlp-3.3.0.jar
+ * user_data.sh
+5. Upload the zip to S3.
+6. Run the java command from the assignment:

-$> java -jar Assignment1.jar inputFileName1… inputFileNameN outputFileName1… outputFileNameN n (terminate-optional)
+"java -jar Assignment1.jar inputFileName1… inputFileNameN outputFileName1… outputFileNameN n (terminate)"

-TODO

 <br/><br/>
 ## Security